cognitedata/indsl/docs-source/source/contribute.rst

 Document your algorithm
 -----------------------

-CHARTS compliant algorithms must follow a few simple docstrings formatting requirements for the information to be parsed and properly displayed on the user interface and included in the technical documentation.
+Charts compliant algorithms must follow a few simple docstrings formatting requirements for the information to be parsed and properly displayed on the user interface and included in the technical documentation.

 1. Use `r"""raw triple double quotes"""` docstrings to document your algorithm.
 This allows using backslashes in the documentation, hence LaTeX formulas are properly parsed and rendered.
-The documentation targets both data science developers and CHARTS users and the `r"""` allows us properly render formulas in the CHARTS UI and in the InDSL documentation.
+The documentation targets both data science developers and Charts users and the `r"""` allows us properly render formulas in the Charts UI and in the InDSL documentation.
 If you are not sure how to document, refer to any algorithm in the ``indsl``/ folder for inspiration.

 2. Follow `Google Style  <https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings>`_ unless otherwise is stated in this guide.

 3. **Function name**: after the first `r"""`, write a short (1-5 words) descriptive name for your function with no punctuation at the end.
-   This will be the function name displayed on the CHARTS user interface.
+   This will be the function name displayed on the Charts user interface.

 4. Add an empty space line break after the title.